DenysHV1/weather-app/README.md

 # Weather App
-This application allows you to check the weather for your current location or by entering a city name.
+A modern weather application that allows users to check the current weather based on geolocation or search for any city worldwide.

-## Demo
+## 🚀 Demo
 https://weather-app-nine-gamma-84.vercel.app/

-Features
+## ✨ Features

 - Powered by weatherapi.com
 - Fully responsive UI that adapts to all screen sizes and resolutions